List of Pacific typhoons before 1850

 This article documents Pacific typhoon seasons that occurred during the middle of 19th century and earlier.

 The list is very incomplete; information on early typhoon seasons is patchy and relies heavily on individual observations of travellers and ships.
 There were no comprehensive records kept by a central organisation at this early time.

 Meteorology

 Tropical cyclones tend to form in the northwestern Pacific Ocean between May and November.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.

-The scope of this article is limited to the Pacific Ocean, north of the equator and west of the international date line in Oceania and East Asia.
+The scope of this article is limited to the Pacific Ocean, north of the equator and west of the International Date Line in Oceania and East Asia.

 Storms that form in the Pacific east of the date line and north of the equator in Oceania, North America, Central America, and northwestern South America are called Pacific hurricanes.
-Storms that form in the Pacific south of the equator in southern Oceania, Southeast Maritime Asia, and western South America are called South Pacific tropical cyclones.
+Storms that form in the Pacific south of the equator in southern Oceania, Maritime Southeast Asia, and western South America are called South Pacific tropical cyclones.